 There are many, many spellings of his last name.
 Hicox, Hikox, Hickox, Hecock, Hickcock, Heacock, Hickock(s), etc.

-William arrived in America about 1635 on the ship “Plain Joan” which was a passenger ship from England to Virginia when he was about 36 years old.
+William arrived in America in about 1635 on the ship “Plain Joan, ” a passenger ship from England to Virginia when he was about 36 years old.
 He soon went and was one of the original settlers of Farmington, Connecticut.
 William’s wife was named Elizabeth, however, historians are unsure of her maiden name.